syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 {% endhighlight %}
 {% endtabs %}

-### Assign custom resource to appointment business object
+### Assign the resource objects to appointment business object

 You can associate scheduler `ResourceMapping` to the custom appointment by mapping resource `Id` in the `ResourceIdCollection` property of `AppointmentMapping`.
 Custom appointments associated with the scheduler resources will be displayed when `ResourceGroupType` set as `Resource` or `Date`.
 You can also assign resources to recurrence appointments.